Josh Pastner: Coaching career

 Pastner served as an assistant coach under Lute Olson and Kevin O'Neill at the University of Arizona from 2002 to 2008.
-Prior to Olson's retirement, Pastner left the University of Arizona to serve as an assistant coach and recruiting coordinator at the University of Memphis during the 2008-09 season.
+Prior to Olson's retirement, Pastner left the University of Arizona to serve as an assistant coach and recruiting coordinator at the University of Memphis during the 2008–09 season for John Calipari.
 Pastner earned a reputation as a tireless recruiter during his years as an assistant coach.

 Memphis

 On April 6, 2009, at 31 years of age, Pastner was selected to be head coach of the University of Memphis Tigers basketball team, succeeding John Calipari.
 Pastner's first contract with Memphis was for $4.4 million over five years.

 Pastner's recruits from the 2010 high school class were ranked as one of the best recruiting classes in the nation.
 Pastner was named Sporting News Conference USA (C-USA) Coach of the Year for the 2009–10 season.

-After a 2010-11 season that included a Conference USA tournament championship and appearance in the 2011 NCAA tournament, Pastner signed a 5-year, $1.7 million (annually) contract extension with the Tigers.
-After starting his career 0-13 against ranked teams, Pastner coached the Tigers to a 73-68 victory over #5 Oklahoma State on December 1, 2013.
+After a 2010–11 season that included a Conference USA tournament championship and appearance in the 2011 NCAA tournament, Pastner signed a 5-year, $1.7 million (annually) contract extension with the Tigers.
+After starting his career 0–13 against ranked teams, Pastner coached the Tigers to a 73–68 victory over #5 Oklahoma State on December 1, 2013.

 On March 21, 2013, the Tigers defeated Saint Mary's 54–52, giving Pastner his first NCAA tournament victory as a head coach.
 On the heels of his first NCAA victory and the signing of a top-five recruiting class for 2013, Pastner's contract was extended through 2019–20 and his pay raised to $2.65 million per year.
 He sometimes neglected his family to devote more time to recruiting.
 He said: "I was like I love my wife and children, but for the short-term that kid could help me beat Louisville.
 And my wife and daughter couldn’t.
 She understood.
 And so, we got that recruit."

 The 2013–14 Tigers entered the season ranked #13 in the country, though the team ultimately earned an 8-seed in the NCAA tournament and lost by 18 points in the Round of 32 to Virginia.
 The 2014–15 Tigers did not make the NCAA or NIT tournament, the first time in 15 years that the Tigers had missed the postseason.
 In his first seven seasons coaching, Pastner's teams won 70 percent of their games, going 167-73 and averaging 24 wins a season.
 He was tied for the 10th-most wins for a head coach in his first seven seasons in NCAA Division I basketball history, and had the second-most victories of any active coach under the age of 40 in Division I.